NicholasTD07/spec.swift/README.md

 You should see something like this.

 ```
-[[Cat, when being fed, eats], [Cat, when being fed, meows], [Cat, when being fed, did not sleep]]
+[[Cat, when being fed, eats], [Cat, when being fed, meows], [Cat, did not sleep]]
 eat
 meow
 sleep
 eat
 meow
 sleep
-eat
-meow
 sleep
+[[Cat, when being fed, eats passed], [Cat, when being fed, meows passed], [Cat, did not sleep passed]]
 ```

-This is proof for all the setup, teardown are run.
+This is proof for all the setup, teardown and also the tests are run.

 First line is printed by `./Sources/spec.swift`, the `atexit` closure (line 94).
-All lines after that are printed by `./Tests/specTests/specTests.swift` the `Cat.did` method (line 26)
+All lines after that are printed by `./Tests/specTests/specTests.swift` the `Cat.did` method (line 26) except the last line.
+That's my pseudo test report before I have time to make a fancy one.

 You can also add or change the tests in the `specTests.swift` file.
-However, as of now, there is no support for matchers, e.g. `expect(this).isAmazing()`.

 ## Git workflow